 |ADJ 290/298*||Coordinated Internship OR Capstone Project in ADJ*||3||0||3|

 Total Minimum Credits for the Administration of Justice Major ...
 66

 1 Developmental coursework may require additional semsters to complete program.

 • All transfer students should consult the transfer guide for the senior college or university they wish to attend prior to completing the Political Science/History and Mathematics requirement.encouraged to take ADJ 168 as this content is a requirement to perform law enforcement or correctional work.

 • Students wishing to transfer to senior colleges or universities should consult the ADJ Program Director for articulation agreements and further requirements particularly in the general core classes.

 • Students wishing to take the ADJ-290 Coordinated Internship in lieu of the ADJ-298 Seminar and Project must have at least a 3.0 Cumulative GPA as well as approval from the Program Director.

-• Students completing the Administration of Justice degree online may opt for the PED Elective.
-Those in residence must take HLT-105.
+*Students completing the Administration of Justice degree online may opt for the PED elective.
+Those in residence must complete HLT-105.

-* Students completing the Administration of Justice degree online may opt for PED-116 Lifetime Wellness and Fitness.
-Those in residence must take PED-107 Exercise and Nutrition I.
+*Students completing the Administration of Justice degree online may opt for PED-116 Lifetime Wellness and Fitness.
+Those in residence must complete ADJ-195 Topics in Law Fit.